UNIVERSITY OF WISCONSIN River Falls

 Can you tell me about the quality of the psychology program?

-A1: Whether measured in terms of popularity (number of students majoring in psychology), recognition of teaching excellence, caliber of current majors (numerous award winning majors), or number of students who go on to graduate school, the UWRF Department of Psychology is recognized as one of the finest departments on campus.
-We are especially proud of the quality of our staff members all of whom are committed to teaching at the undergraduate level, and who each represent a different area of psychology.
+Whether measured in terms of popularity (number of students majoring in psychology), recognition of teaching excellence, or the number of our students who complete independent research and/or internships, the UWRF Department of Psychology is recognized as one of the finest departments on campus.
+We are especially proud of the quality of our staff members all of whom are committed to teaching and who each represent a different area of psychology.
 This configuration enables the department to provide students a broad, rigorous academic program of basic and applied courses which prepare students for graduate school, and the world of work.

-Q3: Can a student graduate with a psychology degree in four years!
+Can a student graduate with a psychology degree in four years?

 Any student entering UWRF as a psychology major who enrolls in a minimum of 15 credits a semester (a typical full-time load) can graduate within four years.
 All students receive one-on-one advising that should help make this possible, even for those with transfer credits or who have switched majors.

 Do students have an opportunity to do research?

 The psychology department realizes that research experience is important both for students considering graduate school as well as those seeking employment directly after graduation.
 In addition to at least one mandatory research project as part of the Research Methods course, we encourage all students to complete independent research under the supervision of a faculty member or take our Advanced Research Methods course.
 Each year many students and faculty present their collaborative work at the Midwestern Psychological Association Conference (Chicago) or other local or national research conferences (National Council on Undergraduate Research).

 Do students have an opportunity to get "hands-on" training is psychology?

 The psychology department realizes that applied experiences are important for both graduate work and direct employment.
 Psychology students at UWRF have access to applied experience via our internship program.